mykeylab/Documentation/SDK(Draft)/MYKEY-ANDROID-SDK-EN.md

 ### contract

-Pull up MYKEY for contract calls, support multiple action combination calls, support ContractRequest and TransferActionRequest two types of action types.
+Pull up MYKEY for contract calls, support multiple action combination calls, support ContractAction and TransferAction two types of action types.
 Please refer to the class definition for the parameters [ContractRequest](#class-contractrequest) and [MYKEYWalletCallback](#class-mykeywalletcallback)

 ```java